Written by Lennart Nacke, Director of the HCI Games Group. (Read on Medium or watch the Video.)

-Recently, I had the pleasure of being invited to give a keynote at the GamiLearn conference in Tenerife.
+Recently, I had the pleasure of being invited to give a keynote at the GamiLearn conference about the five gamification languages in Tenerife.
 I took the opportunity to discuss some ideas that have been floating around in my head regarding gamification.
 In my work, I take a design-centric approach to gamification.
 I want to build experiences for people that help them improve their lives.
 Games or gameful design is one way of doing this.

 The metaphor of languages is quite powerful for talking about design approaches and I picked it up from Gary Chapman’s famous love languages book (which I was reading at the time I was preparing the talk).